Supplies arrive by plane and by mule in North Carolina as Helene's death toll tops 130

 Tropical Storm Kirk formed Monday in the eastern Atlantic Ocean and is expected to become a “large and powerful hurricane” by Tuesday night or Wednesday, the U.S. National Hurricane Center said.
 The storm was located about 800 miles (1,285 kilometers) west of the Cabo Verde Islands with maximum sustained winds of 60 mph (95 kph).
 There were no coastal watches or warnings in effect, and the storm system was not a threat to land.

-Associated Press reporters Gary D. Robertson in Asheville, John Seewer in Toledo, Ohio; Ben Finley in Norfolk, Virginia; Beatrice Dupuy in New York City, Zeke Miller in Washington and Jeff Amy in Atlanta contributed.
+Associated Press reporters Gary D. Robertson in Asheville; John Seewer in Toledo, Ohio; Ben Finley in Norfolk, Virginia; Beatrice Dupuy in New York City; Zeke Miller and Aamer Madhani in Washington; and Jeff Amy in Atlanta contributed.

 Credit: AP